 Mr. Jordan then joined the Washington, DC office for a well-known New York City-based intellectual property firm, where his practice focused on the acquisition and enforcement of domestic and foreign patent rights in the electrical, wireless communications and software fields.
 Mr. Jordan participated in patent infringement litigations in U.S. District Courts and before the International Trade Commission.
 During his time at this law firm, he also managed the prosecution of multiple reexamination proceedings and prepared numerous non-infringement and invalidity opinions.

-Mr. Jordan has also worked for Intel as a Senior Patent Attorney, where he worked closely with business personnel, harvested invention disclosures, managed outside counsel in the preparation and prosecution of patent applications, and developed foreign filing strategies for the company's IP portfolio.
+Mr. Jordan has also worked for Intel as a Senior Patent Attorney, where he interacted closely with business personnel, harvested invention disclosures, managed outside counsel in the preparation and prosecution of patent applications, and developed foreign filing strategies for the company's IP portfolio.
 Most recently, he was Counsel with the IP Litigation group of an Atlanta-based general practice law firm, where he conducted pre-filing due diligence studies and advised clients on the strength of their patent infringement positions.
-Mr. Jordan also teaches Patent Drafting as an Adjunct Professor at the University of Maryland Carey School of Law and chairs the Patent Eligibility Subcommittee of the IPO Software Related Inventions Committee.
+Mr. Jordan has also taught Patent Drafting as an Adjunct Professor at the University of Maryland Carey School of Law and is an officer for the IPO Software Related Inventions Committee.